Weis will be introduced during a news conference Friday

 The Jayhawks beat Virginia Tech in the Orange Bowl in 2007, but for the most part the program has had a bleak history.
 Mark Mangino was considered extremely successful despite going just 49-48 during seven seasons in charge, and he left Kansas in shambles.

 Gill struggled mightily, going 3-9 in his first season and 2-10 this past season.

 Weis will have some talented players to build around, particularly on offense, where a young stable of running backs showed promise.
 But his offenses have also been built around the quarterback, and sophomore Jordan Webb struggled with consistency much of the season.

 It's unclear whether Weis will attempt to get Dayne Crist to come to Kansas.
 The quarterback was recruited to Notre Dame by Weis, but fell out of favor with his successor, Brian Kelly.
 Crist has already announced he's leaving Notre Dame, and because he is graduating, he'll be eligible to play right away.
 He has one year of eligibility left.

 Weis was in charge of some of the top offenses in the NFL during his time with the Patriots, and he helped lead the Chiefs to a surprising AFC West title last season, his only one in Kansas City.

-Weis was hired away from the Chiefs by Muschamp, whose forte is defense, with the hope that he could take some of the pressure off the first-year head coach.
+He was hired at Florida by Will Muschamp, whose forte is defense, with the hope that he could take some of the pressure off the first-year coach.
 But the Gators finished eighth in the league in offense, averaging 334.2 yards per game, and were stifled by the SEC's best defenses.

 The Gators lost 38-10 to Alabama, 41-11 to LSU and 17-6 to Auburn in consecutive weeks on their way to a 6-6 finish.
-Florida will play Ohio State in the Gator Bowl, though it's unlikely Weis will remain with the team through the Jan.
+Florida accepted a bid to play Ohio State in the Gator Bowl, though it's unlikely Weis will remain with the team through the Jan.
 2 game.